 Another irony is apparent in the training session scene, though, which contradicts Williams’s sense of her black, Welsh marginality.
 As well as feeling inferior due to her black and Welsh identities, she is also cast in the role of the coloniser at this point.
 She notes that ‘[t]he list of what-to-takes and what-not-to-takes wasn’t too dissimilar from a list I found in a book about travel to the Dark Continent written seventy years before’.
 The opposing roles in which she is cast within one paragraph demonstrate how definitions of identity based upon binary oppositions such as coloniser/colonised, English/Welsh, white/black rarely suffice, particularly in the case of Williams’s own diverse Welsh-Guyanese, mixed-race heritage, and the identity of what she terms ‘poor old mixed-up Wales’.

-Another way in which Williams’s novel seeks to demonstrate the inadequacy of binary constructions of identity is through its engagement with the form of the Welsh industrial novel through its re-enactment of the Atlantic slave trade as Williams travels between Wales, Africa and Guyana.
+Another way in which Williams’s Sugar and Slate seeks to demonstrate the inadequacy of binary constructions of identity is through its engagement with the form of the Welsh industrial novel through its re-enactment of the Atlantic slave trade as Williams travels between Wales, Africa and Guyana.
 Whereas Raymond Williams noted that Welsh novelists of the mid-twentieth century adapted the novel form to represent the world of the Welsh working classes, thus creating the Welsh industrial novel, Charlotte Williams’s work adapts the form of the Welsh industrial novel to claim a space for Wales’s black community.
-The novel’s title itself alludes to the products of industry in both Williams’s native Wales and her ancestral Caribbean home.
+The novel’s title, Sugar and Slate, itself alludes to the products of industry in both Williams’s native Wales and her ancestral Caribbean home.
 As well as her own movement around the world, she describes how other cargoes completed parallel journeys centuries earlier:

 Perhaps the iron bar may have gone down in history as a simple fact of the industrial development of parts of Wales were it not for other world events […] The African iron hunger was fed and strengthened by the trade in human beings […] a great movement of human cargo to the Caribbean.
 Only by trading their fellow man could the Africans acquire the iron the needed so badly […] In Wales in particular, the iron masters grew wealthier and wealthier, ploughing back the profits of spices and sugar and slaves to make more and more iron bars […]